MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/how-to-cluster-replica.md

 To enable cross-region replication on a new cluster *during cluster creation*, follow these steps:

-1. Follow the steps to [create a new Azure Cosmos DB for MongoDB vCore cluster](./quickstart-portal.md#create-a-cluster).
+1. Follow the steps to [start cluster creation and complete the **Basics** tab for a new Azure Cosmos DB for MongoDB vCore cluster](./quickstart-portal.md#create-a-cluster).
 1. On the **Global distribution** tab, select **Enable** for the **Read replica in another region**.
 1. Provide a replica cluster name in the **Read replica name** field.
 1. Select a region in the **Read replica region**.
 The replica cluster is hosted in the selected Azure region.